ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item to Item References/endpoint_create_item_to_item_reference.md

 # POST Item-To-Item Reference Create
 /items/&lt;GUID&gt;/items

-Creates a new  for an item with a given GUID.
+Creates a new Item-to-Item reference for an item with a given GUID.

 NOTES:

 * Item references are bidirectional.
 Creating an Item reference between Items means that that both Items will appear in each others Items view.